 Simi Valley, nestled in the valley of the same name, is a quaint and charming city located about 40 miles northwest of Los Angeles.
 Along with being a commuter’s haven, the SoCal city is a great place to raise kids.
 With friendly people, close-knit neighborhoods, highly rated schools, and an assortment of stellar outdoor activities, career opportunities, and more, the City of Simi Valley is a diverse and welcoming community that offers an escape from congested, high-cost urban living.
+Even getting there can be very welcoming with friendly and courteous Simi Valley movers that make relocating seem easy.

 Incorporated in 1969, Simi Valley has a long history.
 Home to the Chumash people, and then inhabited by Spanish settlers in the 1700s, the city has grown into one of California’s best (and most affordable) suburban towns.
 Along with offering great amenities for hikers, golfers, equestrians, and more, the city is close to high-population areas for convenient commutes and trips.
 Oh, and it’s less than 60 minutes from sandy beaches.
 No wonder it’s considered one of the happiest cities in America!